Georgia is new CFP No. 1, followed by Ohio St, Michigan, TCU - KVIA

 If Alabama could win the SEC, beating Georgia in the process, good luck keeping the Tide out.
 But the road to the SEC championship game for the Tide is blocked by LSU, which would have to lose both of its remaining conferences games at Arkansas and Texas A&M to clear the way for Alabama.

 That’s assuming Alabama wins out.
-The Tide plays at Mississippi, which was 11th in the committee’s rankings, on Saturday and then Austin Peay before the Iron Bowl against Auburn.
+The Tide plays at Mississippi on Saturday and then Austin Peay before the Iron Bowl against Auburn.

 Before writing Alabama off, take note: LSU is only a 3-point favorite at Arkansas this weekend and might be a single-digit favorite against a struggling but talented Texas A&M team.